DPandaman/tldr/README.md

 ## Features

 - Looks through your Python tracebacks and explains errors in plain English
-- Experimental `--autofix` option attempts to automatically fix errors
 - Simple CLI interface: run `tldr <filename>.py` to get instant feedback
+- Experimental `--autofix` option to automatically fix errors
 - Tons of internal flags for ease of use
 - Native error handling, but has AI-powered fallback
 - Minimal dependencies for easy installation and usage

 ---

-## Initial Installation
+## Installation

 Install **tldr** directly in your terminal: